soulshake/demo-cruncher/README.md

 in our batch processing system.
 (In our case, that's a Kubernetes Job with a "Failed" condition.)

+##### Advantages

-The advantage of this method is that the worker code doesn't need to be aware of SQS and the message visibility timeouts.
+The worker code doesn't need to be aware of SQS and the message visibility timeouts.

+##### Downsides

-The downside of this method is that it requires that:
+This method requires that:

-- our batch processing system persists failed jobs
+- our batch processing system persists failed jobs (i.e. failed jobs aren't automatically deleted)
 - we can store enough information in the job's metadata to recreate it or put it back in the queue if it fails.

 **Which one is best?**